flengyel/ansible_secrets/ADDING_SECRETS.md

 #### Re-running the Playbook

 Because Ansible is idempotent, it will be very efficient.
 It will check the state of the existing files and find that they are already correct (they will show up as "ok").
-It will only perform the action for the new file, copying `mssql_db_pswd.txt.gpg` to `/opt/credential_store` and setting its permissions (this will show up as "changed").
+It will only perform the action for the new file, copying `mssql_db_secret.txt.gpg` to `/opt/credential_store` and setting its permissions (this will show up as "changed").

 ### Step 4: Use the New Secret in Your Scripts